kevinmcalear/General_Assembly_Work/learning_objectives.md

 ## Software Design

 #### Concepts
-- Explain the following principles of good software design
+- Explain and follow the principles of good software design
   - DRY
   - Naming
   - Test